 “Narrow the focus to parts of the business that really move the needle.”

-But before throwing in the towel, it’s worth investigating why your rolling forecasts aren’t driving decisions.
+Before dismissing rolling forecasts, it’s worth investigating why they might not be driving decisions.
 Julio and Christian argue that the root of the problem might be the complexity of your model.

 Here’s why Christian suggests narrowing the focus of your rolling forecast to the parts of the business that actually move the needle:

-So, what’s the right way to use rolling forecasts to your advantage?
-By combining them with traditional annual planning processes, and keeping your model as simple as possible.
-And if rolling forecasts don’t make sense for your FP&A team, then the advantage is in choosing not to use them at all.
+The right way to use rolling forecasts is by combining them with traditional annual planning processes and keeping your model as simple as possible.
+If rolling forecasts don’t make sense for your FP&A team, then the advantage is in choosing not to use them at all.

 • Provides ongoing visibility to quickly adapt to market changes and shifts in strategy.